alfaro96/scikit-lr/docs/source/user_guide/datasets.rst

     load_wisconsin
     load_yeast

-These datasets were obtained by transforming multi-class and regression problems of the `UCI Machine Learning Repository`_ to the Label Ranking problem and the Partial Label Ranking problem.
+These datasets were obtained by transforming :term:`multiclass` and :term:`continuous` (regression) problems of the `UCI Machine Learning Repository`_ to the label ranking problem and the partial label ranking problem.

 .. topic:: References: